 taken from Arnolfo's original plans, not as built.
 It later

-    Duchess Eleanor of Toledo (the wife of Cosimo II) as a place of worship
+Duchess Eleanor of Toledo (memorably painted by Bronzino, she was the wife of Cosimo I) as a place of worship

 for the Spanish community in Florence which had grown considerably since

 her marriage.
 The monumental frescoes (detail right) are unusually

 narrative for a Dominican space.
 They celebrate the Dominican order and